afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/D-PROJECT_EXECUTION.md

 <br><br>

-    The %% Bounding box function is used to create a box to mark the tumor
+    The %% Tumor outline function is used to detect the outline of the tumor by using filling, eroding and subtracting method

 ![image](https://user-images.githubusercontent.com/121602144/211661828-268f1f43-1590-4be5-9794-75aae61ed669.png)

+<br><br>

+    The %% Tumor outline function is used to detect the outline of the tumor by using filling, eroding and subtracting method

 ![image](https://user-images.githubusercontent.com/121602144/211661861-b695d13c-1a71-4dbf-90dd-66957ad9b56b.png)

+<br><br>

+    The %% Tumor outline function is used to detect the outline of the tumor by using filling, eroding and subtracting method